 One thing is very clear.
 Building sustainable peace and conflict prevention is not only the job of security agencies and the administration.
 People from all segments of society — teachers, religious scholars, politicians, writers, poets, artists, lawyers, business persons, social and political activists, as well as policymakers, members of GBA and youth — need to work for peace.

 1. Most conflicts have localised roots and can be solved locally.
 Empowering local arbitration and reconciliation efforts helps prevent violence.
-If external interests and administration gets directly involved in local arbitration and reconciliation processes, it complicates healing process.
+If external interests and administration get directly involved in local arbitration and reconciliation processes, it complicates the healing process.

-3. The capacity of the courts and prosecution need to be enhanced to timely and justly dispose of cases.
+3. The capacity of the courts and prosecution needs to be enhanced to timely and justly dispose of cases.
 Justice delayed is justice denied.
-This leads to sense of deprivation, frustration and violence.
+This leads to a sense of deprivation, frustration and violence.

 4. Elections’ code of conduct needs to be implemented to ban sectarian hate mongers from campaigning and participating in elections.
 It has been experienced in the past that most conflicts aggravate and trigger pre, during and post-elections and are linked to certain event markers.